-Even Sydney, which has now taking a breather from its boom of the past few years, is not expected to “crash” anytime soon.
+Even Sydney, which has now taken a breather from its boom of the past few years, is not expected to "crash" anytime soon.

 We just need to remember how during the GFC Australian property prices held their own, even when unemployment was rising and the world was panicking.

-Liquidity risk refers to your ability to offload an asset when you need too.
+Liquidity risk refers to your ability to offload an asset when you need to.

-This could be because of your changing financial circumstances or perhaps you recognise that it is an under-performing asset that needs to be sold.
+This could be because of your changing financial circumstances or perhaps you recognize that it is an under-performing asset that needs to be sold.